urbanairship/node-connect-client/README.md

 `connect(appKey, authToken[, options]) -> duplexStream`

-* `appKey` is your Urban Airship app key
+* `appKey` is your Airship app key
-* `authToken` is your Connect auth token
+* `authToken` is your RTDS auth token
 * `options` is an optional object accepting parameters:
-  - `uri` to specify the URI to a running Connect instance
+  - `uri` to specify the URI to a running RTDS instance
   - `parser` to specify a custom JSON parser of signature:
     `parse(String) -> Object`; defaults to `JSON.parse`

 The returned duplex stream reads and writes plain JavaScript objects.
-Writes are posted to Connect, and the responding events are emitted as plain JavaScript objects over time.
+Writes are posted to RTDS (Real Time Data Streaming), and the responding events are emitted as plain JavaScript objects over time.

 ## Notes